Raphael Odogwu

-Raphael Chidi Odogwu (born 28 January 1991) is an Italian footballer who plays as a forward for club Südtirol.
+Raphael Chidi Odogwu (born 28 January 1991) is an Italian professional footballer who plays as a forward for club Treviso.

 Club career

 Raphael Chidi Odogwu started his professional career with his childhood club Virtus Verona.
 He later had stints with Real Vicenza, Renate, Altovicentino, and Arzignano before returning to Virtus Verona in 2019.
-On 24 July 2020 he signed a 2-year contract with Südtirol.
+On 24 July 2020 he signed a 2-year contract with Südtirol where he is still playing (2026).